 One of the easiest ways of ensuring cellular signal remains constant and available is finding the nearest cell phone tower.
 By cell tower, we mean the specific tower of the specific carrier you're using on your cellphone.
 It is usually the tower nearest your geographical area.
 Unlike cell phone codes to access data, voice and text services better with the best cell phone reception, review your cell tower information, now.

-The best technique we recommend is using our cell antenna & spectrum analyzer kit which consists mainly of a directional antenna, a signal meter, and a cable that attaches the two together.
+The best technique we recommend is using our cell antenna & spectrum analyzer kit which is basically a signal locator that consists mainly of a directional antenna, a signal meter, and a cable that attaches the two together.
 Slowly pivot that unidirectional antenna 360 degrees on included mounting pole till maximum signal strength registers on the signal meter for your carrier of choice.
 Usually, it is the same direction for all carriers because most carriers use the same tower pole for cost efficiency.
 This is the best sure-fire way to locate the nearest tower.
 Using a spectrum analyzer is also the best way to install your cell phone signal booster exterior antenna, for a permanent solution to poor mobile reception problem.

 Here're few free resources online that may help you find the nearest cell phone tower: